One day Lee Cockerell’s wife said to him as he left for work: “Lee, be careful what you say and do today. They’re watching you and judging you.”

 Look and carry yourself like a professional

 Every business and every workplace as a certain appearance code, whether it’s a matter of explicit policy or an understated part of the culture.
 If you want to be seen as a professional, it’s not enough to dress professionally; you have to pay close attention to your entire demeanour.
 This means watching your posture, mannerisms and facial expressions.
 It also means keeping your behaviour professional at all times.
 Make sure never to lose your temper or blow your call when something goes wrong; find other ways to vent your frustration.

 Be a full-time professional, even when the curtain is down

 True professionals do the right thing in the right way, even when no one is watching.
 That means all the time; you can’t be a part-time professional, and you can’t act professionally only when you’re in the spotlight.

-Remember, the people you lead not only watching how you act, but also looking at your surroundings and judging you by what they say.
+Remember, the people you lead are not only watching how you act, but also looking at your surroundings and judging you by what they say.

-Remember, professionals are always conscious of sending the right message, not only in their appearance and demeanour in their environments as well.
+Remember, professionals are always conscious of sending the right message, not only in their appearance and demeanour but in their environments as well.
 Everything speaks.

 Model personal ownership

 Taking ownership means always being accountable for everything that goes on in your organisation or team, even if it is not strictly your responsibility.

 In Disney, everyone – from souvenir sales people to upper management – is accountable for keeping every inch of the parks and resorts spotless.
 As a result, it is so commonplace for Cast Members to bend down and pick up trash as they go about their job that the action took on a name, the “Disney Scoop”.